BabylonJS/OldDocumentationSite/content/extensions/Amp360Video/Amp360Video.md

 <script src="https://amp.azure.net/libs/amp/2.1.7/azuremediaplayer.min.js"></script>
 ```

-### Plugin Resources
+### Plugin Setup
-You can either embed the plugin in your HTML or initialize it in code as specified in the [AMP documentation](http://amp.azure.net/libs/amp/latest/docs/index.html#plugins).
+You can either embed the plugin in your HTML or initialize it by code like specified in the [AMP documentation](http://amp.azure.net/libs/amp/latest/docs/index.html#plugins).

 #### Html Initialization
 Add the **threeSixty plugin** to your video data-setup: